The Centre for Creative Writing

 Guest Writers visit every term

-This term, the Novel Writing MA has no less than three guest authors...
-First to join us is A.M.
-Homes, who is in London for the Women's (formerly Orange) Prize for Fiction - her latest novel May We Be Forgiven having been shortlisted.
+A.M.
+Homes, who was in London for the Women's (formerly Orange) Prize for Fiction - her latest novel May We Be Forgiven having been shortlisted.
 She is the author of This Book Will Save Your Life, Music For Torching, The End of Alice, In a Country of Mothers, and Jack, as well as two short-story collections.
 Her work has been translated into twenty-two languages and she has also created original television pilots for HBO, FX and CBS and was a writer/producer of the series The L Word.
 UPDATE: After vising City, A.M.
-Homes went on to win the Women's Prize.
-Our congratulations to her.
+Homes won the Women's Fiction (formerly Orange) Prize, our congratulations to her.

-Second to visit us is also from New York, novelist Jonathan Dee, in London for the publication of his latest, A Thousand Pardons.
+Also visiting from New York, novelist Jonathan Dee, visited London for the publication of his latest, A Thousand Pardons.
 He is best known for The Privileges, a Pulitzer Prize finalist and winner of the 2011 Prix Fitzgerald.
 He is the author of four other novels The Lover of History, The Liberty Campaign, St. Famous and Palladio.
 He is a staff writer for The New York Times Magazine and teaches in the graduate writing program at Columbia University.

-And in a return to British novelists, our third visiting author is Evie Wyld, coming to celebrate the publication of her new book All The Birds, Singing.
+Evie Wyld, came to the university to celebrate the publication of her new book All The Birds, Singing.
 Her first novel, After The Fire, A Still Small Voice won the John Llewellyn Rhys Prize and a Betty Trask Award. and was also shortlisted for both the Orange Award for New Writers and International IMPAC Award.
 Earlier this year she was included in the Granta list of Twenty Best Young Writers.

 Jez Butterworth's Jerusalem has been described as 'theatre for the mind, heart and soul'.
 The writer visited City University London in November 2011 and talked to MA students about how he was inspired to write the play as well as some of his process.